17 Animals With Shells and Their Pictures

 by matthew.hickey is licensed under CC BY 2.0

-The chambered nautilus is an intriguing species among animals with shells that distinguishes it from other creatures.
+The chambered nautilus is an intriguing species among animals with shells that distinguish it from other creatures.

 This cephalopod, which may be found in the western Pacific Ocean, has an unusual means of protection and stunning morphological characteristics.

-The chambered nautilus, which may reach a length of 8 inches, lives in the deep ocean.
+The chambered nautilus, which may reach 8 inches, lives in the deep ocean.
 Its chambered shell performs a variety of functions.

 The nautilus may control its buoyancy and offer protection by altering the gas-to-fluid ratio inside the chambers.

-The chambered nautilus can produce a cloud of black ink when threatened, which disorients predators and helps it escape.
+When threatened, the chambered nautilus can produce a cloud of black ink, which disorients predators and helps it escape.

 This amazing creature showcases the variety of animals with shells and the creative ways they adapt to their surroundings.